🇮🇳 Indian Trading Position Calculator

 Risk Check: Your risk per trade is within recommended limits.
 Total costs are 0% of position value. ℹ️ Cost Efficiency

 Keep total costs below 0.5% of position value for efficient trading.
-High-cost trades need larger moves to be profitable.
-Regular traders should compare broker costs annually.
+MTF interest can add significantly to costs for longer holding periods.

 🔄 Broker Cost Comparison (Click any card to select broker)